-Agilysys is a leading technology company that provides innovative software for point-of-sale (POS), property management systems (PMS), inventory and procurement, workforce management, analytics, document management and mobile and wireless solutions and services to the hospitality industry.
-Our solutions and services allow property managers to better connect, interact and transact with their customers and enhance their customer relationships by streamlining operations, improving efficiency, increasing guest recruitment and wallet share, and enhancing the overall guest experience.
-Agilysys serves four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Foodservice Management; and Restaurants, Universities, Stadia and Healthcare.
+Agilysys is a leading technology company that provides innovative software and services for point-of-sale (POS), payment gateway, reservation and table management, property management (PMS), inventory and procurement, business analytics, document management, guest offers management, and mobile and wireless solutions exclusively to the hospitality industry.
+Our products and services allow operators to streamline operations, improve efficiency and understand customer needs across their properties to deliver a superior overall guest experience.
+The result is improved guest loyalty, growth in wallet share and increased revenue as they connect and transact with their guests based upon a single integrated view of individual preferences and interactions.
+We serve four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Corporate Foodservice Management; and Restaurants, Universities, Stadia and Healthcare.
 A significant portion of our consolidated revenue is derived from contract support, maintenance and subscription services.

-Agilysys operates throughout North America, Europe and Asia, with corporate services located in Alpharetta, GA.
-For more information, visit www.agilysys.com
+Agilysys operates across North America, Europe, Asia-Pacific, and India with headquarters located in Alpharetta, GA.
+For more information, visit www.agilysys.com.

-Following the divestiture of the Retail Solutions Group (RSG) in July 2013, and our United Kingdom business entity (UK entity) in March 2014, Agilysys operates as one operating segment and as a pure play software-driven solutions provider to the hospitality industry.
-The sales of RSG and the UK entity each represented the disposal of a component of an entity.
+The sales of our Retail Solutions Group (RSG) business and United Kingdom business entity (UK entity) each represented a disposal of a component of an entity.
 As such, the operating results of RSG and the UK entity have been reported as a component of discontinued operations in Item 6.
-Selected Financial Data, of this Annual Report, for the twelve months ended March 31,2014 and March 31, 2013.
+Selected Financial Data, of this Annual Report, for the twelve months ended March 31, 2014.

 Our top priority is increasing shareholder value by improving operating and financial performance and profitably growing the business through superior products and services.
-To that end, we expect to invest a certain portion of our cash on hand to develop and market new software products, to fund enhancements to existing software products, and to expand our customer breadth, both vertically and geographically.
+To that end, we expect to invest a certain portion of our cash on hand to fund enhancements to existing software products, to develop and market new software products, and to expand our customer breadth, both vertically and geographically.